nithinvarma411/Ecommerce-Follow-Along/README.md

 - Used tailwind css.
 - Used regex for validating email and mobile number.
 - Created routes for checking signup page functionality

+##  Milestone 6: Connected Frontend to Backend

+In this session i have covered:
+- Connected frontend to backend.
+- Created routes for backend connection.
+- Used cors for cross-origin resource sharing.
+- Stored user data in database from frontend.